concur/developer.concur.com/trip-approval/index.markdown

 ---
-title: Trip Approval Web Service
+title: trip approval web service
 layout: conceptual
 ---

+# Trip Approval Web Service

 ## Description
-The Trip Approval web service allows clients to approve or reject trips.
+The Trip Approval Web service allows clients to approve or reject trips.
 Clients send the unique identifier for the trip, the approver email and the workflow action to be performed (either approve or reject).

-## Works With These Concur Products
-* **Travel** for Concur Professional/Premium
-* **Travel** for Concur Standard

 ## Concur Connect API Structure
 Refer to **Web Services > [Core Concepts][1]** for: